 You shouldn’t wait until prospects ask you for references.
 Be proactive and offer these references to them!
-Testimonials are usually full of answers that your potential customers are thinking.
-By answering these questions and providing the advice of your current customers, you can really help showcase why your service will be a great fit.
+Testimonials are usually full of answers to questions your potential customers are asking.
+By answering these questions and providing advice from your current customers, you can really help showcase why your service will be a great fit.

 7. Take Frequently Asked Questions and Start Answering Them in Quora

-In the last year, Quora has taken some major steps to attract advertisers.
-The main benefit of Quora is that it provides another platform for companies to answer users’ questions and if done right, gives you another opportunity to rank in search engines.
+Quora has taken some major steps to attract advertisers.
+The main benefit of Quora is that it provides another platform for companies to answer users’ questions and, if done right, gives you another opportunity to rank in search engines.

 If you’re just getting started with Quora, see what people are searching for and then write a blog post to help answer their question.
-After you finish the blog, go back to the original question in Quora, answer it, and then link to your more detailed blog post.
-Doing this serves two purposes: You start to establish yourself as a thought leader in your industry and you provide another way for people to find your post.
+After you finish the blog post, go back to the original question in Quora, answer it, and then link to your more detailed blog post.
+Doing this serves two purposes: You start to establish yourself as a thought leader in your industry, and you provide another way for people to find your post.